-Without the Fan Protection Act, Ticketmaster can restrict fans to only get "Credit Card Entry" Tickets.
+Without S 2618, Ticketmaster can restrict fans to only get "Credit Card Entry" Tickets.

 Ticketmaster's "Credit Card Entry" tickets require a fan to present the credit card used to buy the ticket, plus a government-issued identification card for the person who bought the ticket.
 Venues using these restricted tickets could deny admission to fans whose credentials do not match the original ticket buyer, as seen in the attached restrictions displayed on Ticketmaster's website.